rohandaxini/questions-to-interviewer/README.md

 ## Credits

 Many of the [general](#general-questions) category questions in the list here are inspired and compiled from this [Twitter Thread](https://twitter.com/lilykonings/status/1484598087494496258).
-Thanks to [Lily Konings](https://twitter.com/lilykonings) for initiating the thread.
+Thanks to [Lily Konings](https://twitter.com/lilykonings) for initiating the thread on Twitter.

 ## General Questions
 - May I know what all you and/or your company has done to support your employees during Covid Pandemic?